 Candles are one of the oldest and most versatile forms of artificial lighting.
-The earliest evidence for candles being used as a light source dates back to 1500 BC and they have been in use ever since.
+The earliest evidence for candles being used as a light source dates back to 1500 BC, and they have been in use ever since.
 But how many questions do you have about them?
 Who invented them?
 When were they first documented?
 And what is their history?
 In this article, we will answer all of these questions and more!

 The history of candles

 The mixture was poured into molds which were sometimes decorated before they hardened on their own due to being exposed to air.
-These early “candles” were often lit by hand until it became possible that they could be set alight using fire starters, such as flint stones or tinder made out of dried mosses, tree bark, resin, or pitch.
+These early “candles” were often lit by hand until it became possible that they could be set alight using fire starters, such as flint stones or fuel made out of dried mosses, tree bark, resin, or pitch.

 The candles of the ancient Egyptians were often used as a form of decoration in tombs and homes before they began to be used for lighting purposes during long absence from daylight.
-The Egyptian’s candles were also not made with any wick whatsoever, meaning that they would have burnt down constantly at an incredibly slow pace.
+The Egyptian’s candles were also not made with any wick whatsoever, meaning they would have burnt down constantly at an incredibly slow pace.

-It wasn’t until around 500 AD when evidence shows tapers being manufactured in Europe using tallow like their predecessors did in Egypt before them while still remaining largely unused because there was no practical use for light outside of religious ceremonies and private spaces such as bedrooms.
+It wasn’t until around 500 AD when evidence shows tapers being manufactured in Europe using tallow like their predecessors did in Egypt before them while remaining largely unused because there was no practical use for light outside of religious ceremonies and private spaces such as bedrooms.

 19th Century Advances